Skip to main content

 #

 Skills are invocable capabilities—the agent can use them when relevant or you can invoke them directly.
-The pipeline ships 4 skills:
+The pipeline ships skills for:

 Agents